10 Self-Discipline Habits

 Click for Details

-- Pick one goal and list the rewards for finishing it.
+- List the rewards for finishing it.
 Keep writing until you feel excited to work on it.

-- Review the benefits and rewards anytime your self-discipline wavers.
+- Jump onto the task.
+Keep these benefits and rewards in your mind.

 Habit #2: Break Big Goals into Small Steps